 - Glass spray bottle

-Combine the baking soda and 1 cup of water in a spray bottle then shake or stir until the baking soda dissolves.
-Next, add the castile soap and the tea tree oil and replace the lid and then gently shake the mixture.
-Once the bubbles have dissipated you may wish to add the remaining water or use the mixture as it is depending upon personal preference.
-If the mixture separates over time then simply shake it gently before use.
+Combine the baking soda and 1 cup of water in a spray bottle, then shake or stir until the baking soda dissolves.
+Next, add the castile soap and the tea tree oil, replace the lid, and gently shake it.
+Once the bubbles have dissipated, you may wish to add the remaining water or use the mixture as it is, depending upon personal preference.
+If the mixture separates over time, then simply shake it gently before use.

 - 1/4 cup soap flakes